 - Complete all prerequisite courses listed below by the start of the program in May

-- 3.00 GPA, with a 3.00 or better in all prerequisite courses
+- 3.0 Cumulative and Prerequisite GPAs with at least a C or higher in all prerequisite courses

 - OTCAS essay: A statement as to why the student wants to enter the profession of occupational therapy.
 Within this statement applicants are expected to demonstrate their knowledge and understanding of occupational therapy gained from observation, reading, and personal or family experiences.